Chicago Pedestrian Accident Attorney

 Helpful Resources from Our Chicago Medical Malpractice Attorneys

 Recent studies reveal a disturbing trend in the occurrence of pedestrian accidents that caused severe injuries and deaths in the last few years.
 Despite improved infrastructure and increased awareness about pedestrian safety, pedestrian accidents are on the rise in the United States, and they continue to occur at an alarming rate.
-Over the last decade, the number of pedestrians who were killed by drivers throughout the U.S. increased by 45%.
-During this period, (2010 – 2019), 53,435 pedestrians lost their lives.
-Additionally:
+Since reaching their low point in 2009, the number of pedestrians who were killed by drivers throughout the U.S. increased by 83%.
+In 2022, 7,500 pedestrians lost their lives in traffic accidents, a record high compared to the previous four decades.

-• GHSA preliminary data suggests that 7,485 pedestrians were killed in traffic accidents in 2021.
+• GHSA data suggests that 7,485 pedestrians were killed in traffic accidents in 2021.

 • It is equal to just over 20 deaths per day.